ekeeya/mondo/README.md

 Do not get us wrong, we have seen some attempts to solve this issue but most of the solutions still help experienced developers some use [yaml](https://yaml.org/) files, (yeah, I bet you know what yaml is,.. if you do, congs! ).
-Basically our solution will eliminate a developer completely at when it comes to menus.
+Basically, our solution will eliminate a developer completely when it comes to menus.
 Let us know if you have seen any similar solutions, so we do not waste time re-inventing the wheel.

 #### What is USSD?